MicrosoftDocs/MIMDocs/MIMDocs/pam/hardware-software-requirements.md

 ---
 # Hardware and software requirements

-Privileged Access Management has no hardware requirements beyond those of the underlying software platforms.
+Privileged Access Management has no hardware requirements beyond those requirements of the underlying software platforms.
 Just make sure you have sufficient memory or disk space, and network connectivity.

 > [!IMPORTANT]
 > This article provides the minimum requirements for a basic deployment on an isolated network.
 It is not intended to demonstrate performance, scalability, or high availability, and does not represent a recommended deployment topology for large enterprises or production environments.
-If your Active Directory is part of an Internet-connected environment, see instead [securing privileged access](/security/compass/overview) for more information on where to start.
+If your Active Directory is part of an Internet-connected environment, see instead the [securing privileged access](/security/compass/overview) guidance for more information on where to start.

 ## Installing from software packages